GovTechSG/2021-bootcamp-gds/solutions/34-CICD-Enhancements.md

           severity-threshold: CRITICAL
 ```

-It is also a good idea to prevent the image from being pushed to an image registry when vulnerabilities / compliance violations are detected.
+It is also a good idea to prevent the image from being pushed to a container registry when vulnerabilities / compliance violations are detected.
 You can make use of the `needs` keyword to assign job dependencies such that the `Build-And-Push` job requires the `Security-Scan` job to pass.

 ```yaml
 jobs: